 Sensitivity to hot and cold food in a localized tooth region is a sign of reversible pulpitis.

-The sensitivity will go away once the tooth is filled.
+The sensitivity should go away once the tooth is filled.
 A tooth is filled when the caries are removed to save the pulp.

 The filling forms a barrier between the tooth and the oral cavity, thus preventing the bacteria from invading the pulp.
 However, sometimes, even after a tooth filling, you may suffer from pain.
 The pain might not occur instantly, but you may have it. sometimes later in your life.